-The origin of mate dates back to the Guarani natives, who used the leaves of the tree as a drink, an object of worship and a currency of exchange with other peoples.
+The origin of the mate can be traced back to the Guaraní natives who used the leaves of the yerba mate tree as a beverage, an object of worship and also as a currency when they exchanged with other peoples.

-“Caá” means weed in Guaraní, but it also means plant and forest.
-For the Guarani, the yerba mate tree is the tree par excellence, a gift from the gods.
+Caá means yerba in the guarani language, but it also means plant and forest.
+For the Guarani people, the yerba mate tree is the key tree, a gift from the Gods.

-The conquerors learned from the Guarani the use and virtues of yerba mate, and made its consumption extraordinarily disseminated from their area of origin to all the Viceroyalty of the Río de la Plata.
+The conquerors learned about the use and virtues of Yerba Mate from the Guarani people, and made its consumption spread from their area of origin to the entire Viceroyalty of the Río de la Plata.

-The tradition of drinking mate has remained unchanged since ancient times and for 5 centuries of history, increasingly taking root and spreading to distant places.
+The habit of drinking mate has remained unchanged since ancient times and for five centuries of history.
+It has become deeply rooted and spread to distant places.